‘Artemis Fowl’ Is A Baffling Mess Of A Movie

 When the movie opens, we first meet Josh Gad’s Mulch, who is doing a voice that reminds me of The Albino in The Princess Bride before he clears his throat.
 And Mulch, well, doesn’t do much of anything for the first half of the movie except explain things to the audience.
 Most of this movie feels like the book is just being read to us, only skipping over just enough details that nothing makes sense.

 An unnamed villain who wears a hood (spoiler, we never learn who this is supposed to be) kidnaps master thief Artemis Fowl Sr., played by Colin Farrell, who is in this movie for about five minutes.
-The villain wants this device, which resembles a golden acorn, that is in the possession of Artemis Sr. The Ferries, led by Judi Dench (I look forward to seeing the pictures of the Artemis Fowl wing of her estate) who live in the middle of the earth and also want the golden acorn because, if humans use it, it would be disastrous.
+The villain wants this device, which resembles a golden acorn, that is in the possession of Artemis Sr. The Fairies, led by Judi Dench (I look forward to seeing the pictures of the Artemis Fowl wing of her estate) who live in the middle of the earth and also want the golden acorn because, if humans use it, it would be disastrous.
 Other than that, we never really learn what this device does.
 So, Artemis Jr. goes on a grand adventure to save his father, which, again, never gets beyond his house because every enemy just winds up coming to the house.

 This is a movie that doesn’t care at all about character development.
 There’s no emotional investment whatsoever.
 At one point, a friend of Artemis’s dies and the movie thinks it’s this emotional beat and all I could think was that I barely knew this person.
 Then, before I had even processed what happened, that character is revived and is alive again.
 Great.